 Our sponsor has agreed to loan us up to \$300,000 to be used for a portion of the expenses of this offering.
-To date, we have not borrowed any amount under the promissory note with our sponsor.
+As of December 10, 2020, we have borrowed approximately \$83,000 under the promissory note with our sponsor.
 These loans are non-interest bearing, unsecured and are due at the earlier of December 31, 2021 and the closing of this offering.
 The loans will be repaid upon the closing of this offering out of the \$1,250,000 of offering proceeds that has been allocated to the payment of offering expenses.